Registration Information (Blyth Junior Broomball)

 6. Play safe and with respect.
 You are representing our community.
 Cheer your fellow players on with positive comments.
 And most of all, good luck and have fun!

 • The broomball banquet is held every year after the provincials.
 Every family attending is asked to bring a large dish of either a salad, main course or dessert along with plates and utensils.
 We get 200 + people attending and it is a great time to eat and chat.
-Awards are given to players on each team, usually most improved and most dedicated.
+Awards are given to players on each team from U9 - U16.